duderstadt-lab/mars-docs/docs/MarsRover/ScriptableWidgets.md

 **Python**

 The Python version used within ImageJ, and therefore within **Mars**, is [Jython](https://www.jython.org).
 Jython forms a seamless interaction between Python and Java and allows the user to mix both languages during development.
 The Java implementation of Python is limited to the standard library of Python 2.
 It is not possible to use external python modules (f.e.
-Numpy, Pandas), however, any Java class in the Fiji installation can be used.
+Numpy, Pandas or Matplotlib), however, any Java class in the Fiji installation can be used.

 **Groovy**